 The UFO is a global Tax Exempt organization with membership in all fifty states as well as US territories and several other countries.

-Felix Van Campenhout
+Cecilia Van Campenhout

 1. THE PURPOSE is to promote longevity and safety in aviation; to represent the interests of senior pilots worldwide; to inspire youth to fly; and to promote fellowship among senior pilots.